Ex0brain/trelis24.github.io/_draft/Buffer-Overflow-Basic.md

 # Introduction

 ## Process Memory
 When an application is stared in a Win32 environment, a process is created and virtual memory is assigned to.
-In a 32 bit process, the address ranges from 0x00000000 to 0xFFFFFFFF, where 0x00000000 to 0x7FFFFFFF is assigned to "user-land", and 0x80000000 to 0xFFFFFFFF is assigned to "kernel land".
+In a 32 bit process, the address ranges from 0x00000000 to 0xFFFFFFFF, where 0x00000000 to 0x7FFFFFFF is assigned to "user-land", and 0x80000000 to 0xFFFFFFFF is assigned to "kernel land".[More information](https://www.bottomupcs.com/elements_of_a_process.xhtml)

 ### Stack
 A stack is generic data structure that works exactly like a stack of plates; you can push an item (put a plate on top of a stack of plates), which then becomes the top item, or you can pop an item.